Raf Simons' Latest Collection For Adidas Is Very, Very '90s

 Advertisement

-Per usual, acquiring a Raf piece doesn't come cheap: These sneakers will set you back $330 to $415 a pair.
+Per usual, acquiring a Raf piece doesn't come cheap: These trainers will cost upwards of £225 a pair.
 At least you can still count on Calvin Klein Underwear as a means of scoring Simons' designs on a budget.
-If you're saving up your pennies, though, you can pick up the fresh sneakers later this month at high-end retailers like Neiman Marcus, Barneys New York, and Ssense, as well as at Adidas concept stores.

-Per usual, acquiring a Raf piece doesn't come cheap: These sneakers will set you back $330 to $415 a pair.
+Per usual, acquiring a Raf piece doesn't come cheap: These trainers will cost upwards of £225 a pair.
 At least you can still count on Calvin Klein Underwear as a means of scoring Simons' designs on a budget.
-If you're saving up your pennies, though, you can pick up the fresh sneakers later this month at high-end retailers like Neiman Marcus, Barneys New York, and Ssense, as well as at Adidas concept stores.

-As for Simons' favorite from the lineup?
+As for Simons' favourite from the lineup?
 Vogue reports that the designer opted for a pair of black Spirit Matrix low-tops at his spring '17 menswear show.

 Advertisement